April 15, 2026

 The Business Case for Moving

-A custom website build from Shalini Virtuals starts at £4,500 for a 5-page site.
-UK boutique agencies charge £8,000–£12,000 for comparable scope.
-Add a Website Maintenance plan from £180/mo and your site stays secure, fast, and fully backed up without you thinking about it.
+A custom website build from Shalini Virtuals starts at £4,500 for a 5-page site — compared to £8,000–£12,000 at UK boutique agencies for comparable scope.
+Add a Website Maintenance plan from £180/mo and your site stays secure, fast, and fully backed up without consuming your team's time.

 Related: Your Website Looks Great But Generates No Leads.
 Here's Why.